aregtech/areg-sdk/README.md

 The big plans of AREG SDK.
 - **Planned framework features:**
-  * Multichannel and multiprotocol communication.
+  * Multi-channel and multi-protocol communication.
   * Logging service (separate process) to collect logs in the network.
   * _Internet_ (web) category service.
 - **Planned tools:**